digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Before you upgrade the database and binary, please ensure that you have backed up your data,
 such that you can roll back to the previous version in case of an issue.
-You can backup your
+You can back up your
 data by cloning it.
 In Postgres, the command is:

 .. code:: sql